CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: Effect of inhomogeneous cluster densities

-Both density-based clustering and distance-based anomaly detector have weaknesses when it comes to handling datasets with inhomogeneous density clusters.
-Rather than creating a new density estimator or modifying the existing clustering and anomaly detection algorithm procedures, we advocate transforming data to be more uniformly distributed than it is in the original space such that the separation between clusters can be identified easily.
+To sum up, both density-based clustering and distance-based anomaly detectors have weaknesses when it comes to handling datasets with inhomogeneous cluster densities clusters.
+Rather than creating a new density estimator or modifying the existing clustering and anomaly detection algorithm procedures, we advocate transforming clusters to be more uniformly distributed (with homogeneous density) than it is in the original space such that the separation between clusters can be identified easily.